github/docs/content/codespaces/managing-codespaces-for-your-organization/enabling-codespaces-for-your-organization.md

 shortTitle: Enable Codespaces
 intro: 'You can control which users in your organization can use {% data variables.product.prodname_codespaces %}.'
 product: '{% data reusables.gated-features.codespaces %}'
-permissions: 'To manage user permissions for {% data variables.product.prodname_codespaces %} for an organization, you must be an organization owner.'
+permissions: 'To manage user permissions for {ndbxhx bz
+% data variables.product.prodname_codespaces %} for an organization, you must be an organization owner.'
 redirect_from:
   - /codespaces/managing-codespaces-for-your-organization/managing-user-permissions-for-your-organization
 versions: